guillerocko1/Quiz_Multi_Choice_Web_APIs/README.md

 After the user has answered all the Questions, make a click in the Next Button in order to open another page where the user will be able to see the Highest Score (See picture).

 ![result_screen][(https://github.com/guillerocko1/Quiz_Multi_Choice_Web_APIs/blob/main/assets/images/result%20screen.png?raw=true)]

+To use the App again, make a click in the Start Again Button and the App will re-start the Quiz.